 "We did what the Book of Matthew said... all we did is ask God to deliver him."

-What I have observed in parent advocates and neurodivergent disability rights activists who are also people of faith, is an active effort to educate their religious congregations on the nature of autism.
+What I have observed in accepting parents and neurodivergent disability rights activists who are also people of faith, is an active effort to educate their religious congregations on the nature of autism.
 Some go further, demanding acceptance and inclusion in their places of worship and the religious activities of their communities.
 I think advocates who worship need to go further still.
 Let's play what if.

-What if, at the moment Torrance Cantrell was diagnosed, his mother had been presented with a resource list of faith based organizations which understood autism and would not only accomodate her child's needs for support but provide them both a place of acceptance and hope.
+What if, at the moment Torrance Cantrell was diagnosed, his mother had been presented with a resource list of faith-based organizations which understood autism and would not only accommodate her child's needs for support but provide them both a place of acceptance and hope.
 That single resource list might have made her a stronger advocate for her son, rather than a parent who bought into a demonizing disability model which ended in murder.
 It might have saved Torrance's life.

-If parent advocates and disabled autism advocates are in a religious community which has revised the traditional moral model of disability and embraces all neurologies, it may be a good idea to speak positively of those organizations so families and adults seeking religious support know there are places out there that are safe and empowering.
+If the parents and autistic activists are in a religious community which has revised the traditional moral model of disability to embracing neurological diversity, it may be a good idea to speak positively of those organizations so families and adults seeking religious support know there are places out there that are safe and empowering.

-Inclusive religious organizations have a tremendous opportunity to educate their congregations to accomodate, support and include other abled members in their lives more fully.
+Inclusive religious organizations have a tremendous opportunity to educate their congregations to accommodate, support and include disabled members in their lives more fully.
 Community inclusion is not just tolerance, it is acceptance of differences and celebrating the human spirit.